Alien Files (A-Files) at the National Archives at Kansas City

 Yes.
 No other type of case file contains the same level of comprehensive personal data.
 In addition, the information contained in the files is largely unique, especially concerning the alien's interaction with the Immigration and Naturalization Service and his/her request for resident status and/or citizenship.
 Some of the demographic information in the records is available in state/local vital records and census records.
 However, some demographic information is not likely to be found elsewhere, for example names and addresses of employers, photographs of alien, and residences in non-census years and their country of origin.
 Also, some files include copies, in original language or translation of foreign birth certificates and marriage licenses that may not be readily accessible or are extant.

-The National Archives at Kansas City presently holds a portion of the available A-File records for individuals who were born 1909 and prior.
+The National Archives at Kansas City presently holds a portion of the available A-File records for individuals who were born 1918 and prior.
 Additional records will be accessioned to our holdings on an annual basis.
 Each accession will continue to increase the number of records available in the earlier date ranges, while also extending date coverage forward.
-If you find that the National Archives does not hold the A-File record for the individual you are seeking, please check back at a later date in our Archival Research Catalog (ARC) as coverage will continue to grow.
+If you find that the National Archives does not hold the A-File record for the individual you are seeking, please check back at a later date in the National Archives Catalog as coverage will continue to grow.

 Additional files are also available at the National Archives at San Francisco.
 Records at the National Archives at San Francisco contain A-Files from Reno, San Francisco, Honolulu, and Guam District Offices of the Immigration and Naturalization Service.

-Each A-File the National Archives maintains is described within ARC at the individual file level.
-A-File entries in the Online Catalog may contain:
+Each A-File the National Archives maintains is described within the National Archives Catalog at the individual file level.
+A-File entries in the National Archives Catalog may contain:

 - Alien Registration number